chrisnicola/angularjs-tutorial/slides/section1.md

 angular.module('MyApplication', ['Shared', 'Rails', 'SocketIO'])
 ```

-Can be though of as namespaces
+Can be thought of as namespaces

 ## Services: Built-in